Periscope lets you buy and send Super Hearts that broadcasters can cash in

 However, the broadcaster community is hesitant to say this will make them rich.
 One Periscope celebrity told me “I think it’s a great first step, but realistically this is going to provide pocket change for broadcasters.
 This isn’t going to be a monetization feature that will allow people to make big bucks, so I think they have to manage expectations with that.”

+Broadcasters who want to turn streaming into a profession continue to look to Busker, which was built around creator monetization, and Patreon, whose subscription patronage platform just launched a paid fan-only streaming feature.

-Meanwhile, Periscope will have to be very weary of adult performers using Super Hearts to sell pornographic broadcasts.
+Periscope will have to be very weary of adult performers using Super Hearts to sell pornographic broadcasts.
 That seems to be the reasoning behind the application-based Super Broadcaster program and $175 threshold.
 Adult performers likely wouldn’t be able to pass the verification, and anyone who suddenly wants to dip into the skin trade would have to earn a bunch first and get approved before they could cash out.

 Regarding the option to buy and send Super Hearts via Twitter, or the ability to spend Periscope coins on anything else, Twitter refused to say.
 But if this initial dive into the virtual goods space goes well, there’s plenty that Twitter could sell, from special stickers or badges to jazz up your profile, to ways to get your tweets seen by more people.